Example usage#

 output = fmnp.run()

-is corresponding mass concentration assuming spherical particles.
 We can use the FMNPOutput.plot()

 method again to plot the time evolution graph with dissolution mass concentrations: